jlm/vh-events/README.md

     -a, --print-all             print all events
-    -j, --json                  output results in JSON to the named file -x, --excel                 output results in XLSX to the named file -l, --list                  list events to standard output --help
+    -j, --json                  output results in JSON to the named file -x, --excel                 output results in XLSX to the named file -e, --email                 email the output file to the address in config file -l, --list                  list events to standard output --help
 ```